stevengo497/stevengo497.github.io/README.md

 Approach taken - The majority of the functionality will be done on Javascript/jQuery.
 Although, the majority of this project could've been done on CSS animation or other software, I wanted to stick with Javascript/jQuery in order to gain more knowledge of those programs.
 CSS animation will mainly be used for styling purposes.
 HTML, CSS, Javascript/jQuery and Bootstrap will be the only software I'll be using for this project.

+----> LINK TO PLAY THE GAME!   https://stevengo497.github.io/ .